 How come fuel consumption can vary so greatly between comparable trips?
 What would happen if someone took a more holistic approach to optimizing the energy use of small vessels?
 And how do you turn such an idea into reality, while putting customer needs at the center?
 These questions sparked the idea for the iHelm, an AI platform for marine sustainability, by Cetasol.

-”When I was working in another project where we analysed operational data, we noticed that fluctuations in fuel consumption for vessels could be as large as 60% on the same route.
+”When I was working in another project where we analyzed operational data, we noticed that fluctuations in fuel consumption for vessels could be as large as 60% on the same route.
 This could be caused by wind and current, exact route, and other factors,” says Ethan Faghani, CEO and co-founder of Cetasol.

 ”I also realized that the impact we could get by focusing only on the engine was around 2,5%.
 But if we looked at the whole vessel more holistically, it could be up to 25%, which is ten times higher.
 So I started to think: what if we could take a holistic approach and look at the whole operation instead?”
 In other words, a clear customer need was at the center of iHelm’ creation.
 The need for a holistically optimized operation.